Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Breastfeeding is so different from bottle feeding.
 Babies do not simply nurse for nourishment.
 They nurse for COMFORT.

-Allowing your fussy breastfed baby to nurse on-demand is so helpful, and beneficial.
+Allowing your baby to nurse on-demand is so helpful, and beneficial.
 It helps you maintain a healthy supply, allows your baby to feel safe, helps your baby to bond with you and helps your baby begin to realize the difference between being hungry and full.

 Solution: Give on-demand nursing a try.